Lawsuit: Deputy ‘raced’ with senior deputy before crash that killed 3 women

 The family has requested a jury trial for damages.

-One month following the wreck, the Sheriff’s Office fired Pelletier from the department and charged her with three counts of reckless homicide.
+One month after the wreck, the sheriff’s office fired Pelletier from the department and charged her with three counts of reckless homicide.

 Her criminal case is still pending.